Mario Been: APOEL

 On 26 May 2017, Been was appointed as the new manager of the reigning Cypriot champions APOEL, signing a one-year contract with the club.

 On 28 July 2017, after three competitive games in charge, Been was sacked by APOEL following a 1–0 away European defeat to Viitorul Constanta.

 Managerial statistics

 Personal life

-His son Gianluca (* 1990) played football too for Feyenoord, SBV Excelsior, Deltasport Vlaardingen, VV Oude Maas & BVV Barendrecht and co-owned today with his son Luca, an Tapasvine bar called La Hermana in Barendrecht.
+His son Gianluca (born in 1990) also played football for Feyenoord, Excelsior Rotterdam, Deltasport Vlaardingen, VV Oude Maas and BVV Barendrecht; the two of them also co-own a Tapasvine bar called La Hermana in Barendrecht.